uhuruos/CloverOS/README.md

 The CloverOS repo is built with custom CFLAGS for optimum performance, and the USE flags are configured for desktop use.
 There's some dotfiles in the home directory by default to save time.
 Packages are built with the newest GCC features such as Ofast, Graphite and LTO.
 I don't see any other distro putting in the effort of utilizing them, so I took it upon myself to ensure the latest breakthroughs in compiler tech doesn't go unused.

 If you use Gentoo, you'll probably come to a similar conclusion as CloverOS (package.use, installed packages).
 The original goal was to be similar to CrunchBang, but with Gentoo.

-### Why twm?

-The default WM is twm, which has a low memory footprint.

-Move windows: alt + leftclick

-Resize Windows: alt + rightclick

-Close windows: ctrl + alt + rightclick

-The taskbar minimizes and restores windows.

-twm's settings are in `~/.twmrc`

 ### What programs does this come with?